 5. Parting Shots

-The Ruger Mini-14’s chief selling point, and chief detriment, is that its not an AR-15.
+Upon review of the Ruger Mini-14, This rifle’s chief selling point, and chief detriment, is that it’s not an AR-15.
 It’s a good, maybe even great, rifle that’s found a niche as a handy, ranch-style rifle, as well as a tactical rifle in its own right.

 Overall, I’d recommend this rifle to anyone that’s looking for a .223 rifle that can shoot cheap, readily-available bullets, but without having to do so with an AR-15.